This post may contain affiliate links.

 15 Steps Towards Simplifying Your Life

 Create a morning and evening routine.
 The best way to start and end your day is to have a set morning and evening routine.
 Without a set routine, the day will feel hectic and overwhelming.
-I talk more about how I went from a zombie-like state in the mornings to productive and happy in my post How To Makeover Your Mornings over at my other blog.
+You can hear more about how I went from a zombie-like state in the mornings to productive and happy in my post How To Makeover Your Mornings .

 Make it easier to do laundry.
 I chose not to buy clothes that requires taking it to the dry cleaner.
 Most of my clothes do not require ironing either.